ClickHouse/ClickHouse/docs/en/operations/query-result-cache.md

 Query cache entries are not shared between users due to security reasons.
 For example, user A must not be able to bypass a row policy on a table by running the same query as another user B for whom no such policy exists.
 If nevertheless necessary, cache entries can be marked accessible by other users (i.e. shared) using setting [query_result_cache_share_between_users]{settings/settings.md#query-result-cache-share-between-users}.

-Finally, it is sometimes useful to cache query results of the same query multiple times with different validity periods.
-To identify different entries for the same query, users may pass configuration [query_result_cache_partition_key](settings/settings.md#query-result-cache-partition-key).